-Gifts which espouses the Company's commitment to succeed in a manner that upholds the highest standards of honesty, integrity and fairness.
+The Company has a policy on Solicitation and Acceptance of Gifts which espouses the Company's commitment to succeed in a manner that upholds the highest standards of honesty, integrity and fairness.
 Consistent with this commitment, the Company expects each employee to observe reasonable standards of conduct.
 It requires employees to conduct business affairs with fairness, avoid granting undue personal favors, exercise discretion in accepting favors or gifts from persons seeking or doing business within the Company and refuse gifts that might connote bribery in any way.

 The Company's CG Manual provides the framework of rules, systems and processes in the corporation that governs the performance of the Board of Directors and Management of their respective duties and responsibilities to the Corporation's stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, government and the community in which it operates.
-The Company has a Debt Financing Policy intended to guide the Company in negotiating and securing loans.
-Regular monitoring of compliance Safeguarding creditors' rights The Company's CG Manual provides the framework of rules, systems and processes in the corporation that governs the performance of the Board of Directors and Management of their respective duties and responsibilities to the Corporation's stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, government and the community in which it operates.
+Safeguarding creditors' rights The Company has a Debt Financing Policy intended to guide the Company in negotiating and securing loans.
+The Company's CG Manual provides the framework of rules, systems and processes in the corporation that governs the performance of the Board of Directors and Management of their respective duties and responsibilities to the Corporation's stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, government and the community in which it operates.
+Regular monitoring of compliance

-- 2) Does the company have a separate corporate responsibility (CR) report/section or sustainability report/section?
-Yes. - 3) Performance-enhancing mechanisms for employee participation.

-(a) What are the company's policy for its employees' safety, health, and welfare?
+- Does the company have a separate corporate responsibility (CR) report/section or sustainability report/section?
+Yes. - 3) Performance-enhancing mechanisms for employee participation. - (a) What are the company's policy for its employees' safety, health, and welfare?